munificent/game-programming-patterns/book/flyweight.markdown

 </aside>

-We can show that explicitly be tweaking our object model.
-We'll split our class in half.
-First, we take the data that all trees have <span name="type">in common</span> and move that into a separate class:
+We can model that explicitly by splitting our class in half.
+First, we take the data that all trees have <span name="type">in common</span> with each other and move that into a separate class:

 ^code tree-model